dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 );
 ```

-The following SQL enforces that the "id", "username", and "password" columns do not accept NULL values.
-We also define the "id" column to be an auto-increment primary key field.
+The following SQL enforces that the `id`, `username`, and `password` columns do not accept `NULL` values.
+We also define the `id` column to be an auto-increment primary key field.

 Here is the result: